6 Important answers of why can I hear my Heartbeat in my Ear?

 3.4 High Blood Pressure

-With high blood pressure or hypertension, the blood flow through your carotid artery- a neck artery that gets narrowed, also increases and the force of blood leads to sound that is easily detectable by one or both ears.
+With high blood pressure or hypertension, the blood flow through your carotid artery- a neck artery that gets narrowed, also increases and the force of blood leads to a sound that is easily detectable by one or both ears.

 3.5 Head and Neck Tumors